erasmussen39/xld-cloudformation-plugin/README.md

 * Run all tests with `./gradlew clean build itest`

-* Run a single test with `./gradlew runTest -DtestName=itests.connection_test.CheckConnectionTest`
+* Run a single test with `./gradlew runTest -DtestName='itests.connection_test.CheckConnectionTest'`

 	The `testName` parameter is the absolute reference to the test class.